Tool Box Organization Tips

 Step 1 – Setting Up Your Main Toolbox

-I have a 10 drawer upper box and a 3 drawer lower box with an additional large storage area below the drawers.
-The upper box is arranged with my 3/8” and 1/2” ratchets and sockets in the top section in a removal tray, along with other miscellaneous tools, like a flashlight, pens and pencils, etc. in the permanent side trays.
+I have a 10 Drawer Upper Box and a 3 Drawer Lower Box with an additional large Storage area below the 3 Drawers.
+The Upper Box is arranged with my 3/8” and 1/2” Ratchets and Sockets in the Top Section in a Removable Tray, along with other miscellaneous Tools, like a Flashlight, Pens and Pencils, etc.; all placed in the Permanent Side Trays.

-This gives you an idea of how you might set your Main Tool Box up, but again, you must do what works best for you.
+This gives you an idea of how you might set up your Main Tool Box, but again, you must do what works best for you.

-Take most of the hand tools from your Primary Base Staging Area, and place them in either your Main Tool Box, or on your pegboard, using the appropriate pegboard hooks.
-Store some of your duplicate tools, such as screwdrivers, pliers, hammers, etc., along with any other appropriate tools on your Secondary Base Pegboard or in a Secondary Tool Box.
+Take most of the Hand Tools from your Primary Base Staging Area, and place them in either your Main Tool Box, or on to your Pegboard, using the appropriate Pegboard Hooks.
+Store some of your duplicate Tools, such as: Screwdrivers, Pliers, Hammers, etc., along with any other appropriate Tools on your Secondary Base Pegboard or in a Secondary Tool Box.

 Step 2 – Setting Up Your Pegboard

-Organizing your tools that will hang on your pegboard is simple and is easily changeable.
-If you discover that one arrangement is not really working for you, you can simply move your tools around until you are satisfied.
-Take the tools and supplies in both of your Staging Areas that you wish to hang on your pegboard, and organize and hang them as you see fit.
-If you have purchased variety packs of hooks, you will have a good assortment to get started.
-You can always purchase individual hooks on an as needed basis in the future.
+Organizing your Tools that will hang on your Pegboard is simple and is easily changeable.
+If you discover that one arrangement is not really working for you, you can simply move your Tools around until you are satisfied.
+Take the Tools and Supplies in both of your Staging Areas that you wish to hang on your Pegboard, and organize and hang them as you see fit.
+If you have purchased Variety Packs of Hooks, you will have a good assortment to get started.
+You can always purchase additional individual Hooks on an as needed basis in the future.

-On your pegboard, it is best to keep the tools that you use often close to the bottom for easier access, and those that are used less often, or those that have long handles like rakes and some shovels, can hang from the top.
-Keep similar use tools near one another.
+On your Pegboard, it is best to keep the Tools that you use often, closer to the bottom for easier access, and those that are used less often, or those that have Long Handles, like Rakes and some Shovels, can hang from the top.
+Keep similar use Tools near one another.

-I have an entire 17’ wall in my garage that has pegboard on the top half of the wall.
-I keep yard tools on the left side, and automotive repair tools on the right.
-I have some common use tools in the center, closer to the bottom, where I keep some hammers, screwdrivers, pliers, tapes, etc.
+I have an entire 17’ wall in my Garage that has Pegboard on the top half of the wall.
+I keep Yard Tools on the left side, and Automotive Repair Tools on the right.
+I have some common use Tools in the center, closer to the bottom.
+This is where I keep some Hammers, Screwdrivers, Pliers, Tapes, etc.

-Due to the way certain tools are configured, you may find that you have some small spaces in-between some of the tools that you have hung.
-You can hang a miscellaneous tool here and there in these spaces.
-Do this, as needed, to give you the best use of space, while keeping enough space in-between tools to allow easy removal and replacement without knocking other tools off of your pegboard.
+Due to the way certain Tools are configured, you may find that you have some small spaces in-between some of your larger Tools that you have hung.
+You can hang a miscellaneous Tool here and there in these spaces.
+Do this, as needed, to give you the best use of space, while keeping enough space in-between Tools to allow easy removal and replacement, without knocking other Tools off of your Pegboard.